A stochastic MPC scheme for distributed systems with multiplicative uncertainty: Distributed Optimization for DSMPC

+\begin{rem} If the cost $J_i(y_i)$ is closed, proper and convex and the unaugmented Lagrangian, that is $\mathcal{L}_i$ without the last term, has a saddle point, then the residuals $G_i \xi - y_i$ converge asymptotically to $0$ \cite{boyd2011distributed}. \end{rem} For practical reasons a simple stopping criterion for the ADMM is implemented

 which can efficiently be checked between iterates of Algorithm \ref{alg}.
-Based on the ADMM algorithm we are ready to state the online DSMPC algorithm, which is executed at every time instant $k \geq 0$, while the convergence properties are summarized in Theorem \ref{thm:main_result}.
+Based on the ADMM algorithm \ref{alg} we are ready to state the online DSMPC algorithm \ref{alg_online_mpc}, which is executed at every time instant $k \geq 0$.